Announcing: Senalumi

 // the GC will take care of cleaning up the memory

 It’s not a huge change in the code but it does result in some memory efficiency.
-In the graphs below, the frequency of valleys indicate how often the GC is run and the slope of the hill represents how quickly memory usage is increasing until the peak when the GC runs.
+In the graphs below, the frequency of valleys indicate how often the GC is run and the slope of the hill represents how quickly memory usage is increasing until the peak when the GC runs again.
 The first graph is from non-pooled objects (new Thing()) and the second is from pooled objects.
 In the second graph, the peaks and valleys are more spread out and overall memory usage is lower.

 Tech: Quadtree Performance